The Connect · Fri June 19, 2026 · Revised June 25, 2026

 Three procedural-cover moves in five trading sessions is not a pattern.
 It is a confession.
 The monetary order is, in real time, demonstrating that it lacks the public consent to do what it wants to do — so it hides the doing in unrelated bills and ceremonies in foreign capitals.

-The bearer asset doesn't depend on public consent.
-The bearer asset doesn't have to win the budget vote.
-The bearer asset is the substrate that operates underneath the regime's procedural games.
-Power Law moving in the bearer asset's direction.
-Always was.
+The bearer asset doesn’t depend on public consent.
+The bearer asset doesn’t have to win the budget vote.
+The bearer asset operates underneath the regime’s procedural games.

 The Capitalist

 One paragraph.
-Coinbase, Kraken, Strike, Gemini, and every Bitcoin-native brokerage operating in Illinois just had their cost-to-serve marked up 0.2 percent on every transaction until the court resolves the challenge.
+Coinbase, Kraken, Strike, Gemini, River, and every Bitcoin-native brokerage operating in Illinois just had their cost-to-serve marked up 0.2 percent on every customer transaction until the court resolves the challenge.
 They will pass the cost to customers, route around Illinois where possible, or shut down state-specific service lines.
-None of those outcomes are good for Illinois revenue.
-The Capitalist tier reads this as a self-inflicted wound on the state's tax base.
-The Capitalist tier doesn't have to fight the bill in court.
+None of those outcomes are good for Illinois’s long-term tax base or its retail Bitcoin adoption.
+The Capitalist tier reads this as a self-inflicted wound on the state’s revenue model.
+The Capitalist tier doesn’t have to fight the bill in court.
 The market moves around the bill.

 The synthesis